-The key information to communicate when responding to potential asbestos exposure is the risk of disease, because people are more likely to be concerned about the impact of exposure on their health and their families.
+When communicating in response to potential asbestos exposure people will want to know about the impact of exposure on their health and their families.

-It is also important to communicate how to avoid further exposure, because the risk of disease increases with every exposure.
+It is also important to communicate how to avoid further exposure, because the risk of disease will never decrease with increasing exposures.